Weakness Base Elements

 A parent class contains one or more child classes, but the parent class does not have a virtual destructor method.

-The program sends non-cloned mutable data as an argument to a method or function.
+The product sends non-cloned mutable data as an argument to a method or function.

-The software stores a password in a configuration file that might be accessible to actors who do not know the password.
+The product stores a password in a configuration file that might be accessible to actors who do not know the password.

 The product implements a protection mechanism that relies on a list of inputs (or properties of inputs) that are explicitly allowed by policy because the inputs are as...